 Cairo is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Cairo is nearly on par with the US average for all cities of 21.84%: 19.35% of adults 25 and older in Cairo have a bachelor's degree or advanced degree.
+The education level of Cairo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.35% of adults 25 and older in Cairo have a college degree.

 The per capita income in Cairo in 2022 was $30,034, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $120,136 for a family of four.
 However, Cairo contains both very wealthy and poor people as well.